 By Evan J. Smith

 In the modern era of high performance, custom tuning is essential.
 While Mustangs and F-Series trucks make better power than ever before from the factory, there’s always room for improvement.
-Adding a custom tune from VMP Performance is one way to ensure you’re getting maximum power every time you mash the gas.
+Adding a custom tune from VMP Performance is one way to ensure you’re getting maximum power.

 Your factory tune is designed to meet the demands of a wide range of driving styles.
 This includes the casual driver who never goes past quarter-throttle, to the weekend drag racer, to the commuter looking for the best mileage.
 In each case, the demand on the engine is different and the manufacturer has to provide a balance for all these conditions.
 Custom tuning lets you dial in your engine for your driving style.